-Background App Refresh automatically disable when Low Power Mode is activated so at that time you do not require, otherwise, you have to disable it.
+Background App Refresh is automatically disabled when Low Power Mode is activated, so at that time, you do not require it.
+Otherwise, you have to disable it.

-This function includes all the apps you have installed on your iPhone and whenever there is a certain change, it refreshes them but when looking for battery savings, this is not recommended.
+This function includes all the apps you have installed on your iPhone, and whenever there is a specific change, it refreshes them, but this is not recommended when looking for battery savings.

 4. Reduce screen brightness

-This is not just a good habit for saving your battery but also a good habit for your eyes.
+This is a good habit for saving your battery and good practice for your eyes.